James M. King is best known as saxophonist, multi instrumentalist, and co-founder of multi-platinum Elektra artists Fitz and the Tantrums.

 On stage, his role in the band as multi-instrumentalist encompasses alto and bari sax, flute, guitar, keyboards, percussion and background vocals.

 Aside from Fitz and the Tantrums, King has appeared on records by Lady Gaga, Christina Aguilera, Alicia Keys, Madlib, De La Soul, Ibrahim Ferrer, Jimmy Cliff, Broadheds, and Gold Cobra.
 In 2011 he contributed the widely recognized zeitgeist-capturing sax solo to M83’s platinum hit “Midnight City”.
-His most recent flute, alto, tenor, and bari sax work appears on new albums by Foster the People, Father John Misty, Brother Ali and Queens of the Stone Age.
+His most recent flute, alto, tenor, and bari sax work appears on new albums by Alex Lilly, Foster the People, Father John Misty, Jimmy Eat World, Brother Ali, Curtis Lowe and Queens of the Stone Age.

 His domestic and international live appearances have included work with Tony Bennett, Spoon, De La Soul, Ghostface Killah, The Wailing Souls, Sara Bareilles, Obi Best, Harper Simon, and actor Jeff Goldblum’s straight ahead jazz group, The Mildred Snitzer Orchestra with whom he performs regularly and is currently promoting their upcoming Decca release ‘The Capitol Studios Sessions’.
 He has performed on flute and sax with many prominent Latin pop and salsa artists, including Ray Barretto, Adonis Puentes, Joe Bataan, Perico Hernandez and Domingosiete.
 He was a longtime member of LA deep funk heroes Breakestra, Dakah Hip Hop Orchestra, and roots reggae collective The Lions.